 The Washington Department of Licensing requires that all applicants answer criminal history questions and go through a background check before getting a license.
 The department has to make sure applicants don’t have certain convictions or charges.
 The cost of the combined national and state background check is $34.75.

 Fingerprinting is also part of the background check for brokers and managing brokers.
 It’s a separate fee of $8.05 that must be paid online when you schedule the appointment on IdentoGO.com.

-Broker Exam Fee: $138.25
+Washington Real Estate Broker Exam Fee: $138.25

 When you schedule the broker exam with PSI Services you have to pay the test fee upfront.
 The payment should be made out to PSI and is payable by cashier’s check, money order or personal check.
-If you schedule the test online at goAMP.com you can pay by credit card.
+If you schedule the test online at goAMP.com you can pay by debit or credit card.

 If you don’t pass the exam on your first attempt it will cost you extra.
 Retaking the exam will cost another $138.25.

-License Application Fee: $146.25-$210.00
+License Application Fee: $146.25

 After passing the exam you can finally apply for a license.
 When you apply online you can pay the license fee with a credit card or debit card (Visa, MasterCard, American Express or Discover are accepted).
 Applying through snail mail?
 The fee can be paid by cashier’s check, money order or personal check.

 Now that you’ve got a Washington broker license it’s time to use it.
-Marketing materials are another related cost that comes shortly after you get your license.
-How much you spend on marketing materials depends on a number of factors.
-You may get free marketing through your managing broker and social media.
-Or you can spend thousands on flyers, billboards, business cards, and online ads.
+Marketing expenses are another related cost that comes shortly after you get your license.
+Estimating how much you need to get started can be difficult given that marketing channels range from free to thousands per ad.

-All said and done you’ll spend around $627.30 to get a Washington broker license.
+All said and done you’ll spend around $908 to get a Washington broker license.
 Not too bad for a career that has an average income of nearly $60,000 a year.